Grzegorz96/millionaire-app-backend/README.md

 ## Lessons Learned

-While creating the project, I learned how to create a rest API.
+While creating the project, i learned how to create a rest API.
 I have knowledge about working with JSON Web Tokens and I know how to send e-mails automatically.
 The challenge was also to implement the project on a web hosting platform so that everything would work flawlessly.
 I consolidated my knowledge of the SQL language and working with databases.
 I learned how to combine many programs using different technologies.
 I expanded my knowledge by working with .env files and learned a lot about API, HTTP, SMTP, Ipv4, localhost and computer networks in general.

 ## Features to be implemented